Data & Reports

 If you have any questions or feedback regarding the Community Health Assessment or the Community Health Improvement Plan, we would love to hear from you!
 Please send your comments to: Jennifer Talkington, email@example.com or 330-674-5035.

 2018-2019 Flu Activity

-12/14/2018: The Holmes County General Health District publishes weekly reports which summarize flu activity in Holmes County and within the State of Ohio.
-Flu activity in Holmes County continues to remain "sporadic" as the percentage of influenza like illness (ILI) emergency room visits continues to increase.
+2/15/2019: The Holmes County General Health District publishes weekly reports which summarize flu activity in Holmes County and within the State of Ohio.
+Flu activity in Holmes County continues to increase.
+Emergency room visits for influenza like illness (ILI) and outpatient visits for ILI are now above statewide averages.
 Most emergency room visits have occurred in individuals less than 50 years of age.
-The Ohio Department of Health is reporting "localized" flu activity within the state meaning that there has been increased flu activity within 1 region.
+The Ohio Department of Health is reporting "widespread" flu activity within the state meaning that there have been increased ILI in at least half of the Ohio regions.

 In 2017, the Holmes County General Health District, Pomerene Hospital, and other local community partners and agencies joined forces to create a collaborative group called The Partner’s for a Healthier Holmes County (The Partner’s).
 The Partner’s mission is to improve the health and quality of life for residents of Holmes County.
 In early 2017, surveys were administered to a random sample of adult and youth residents in Holmes County in order to assess the health of our community and identify the health issues of greatest concern.
 The data from these surveys is presented in the 2017 Community Health Assessment report.

 Based on the data from the 2017 Community Health Assessment, The Partners for a Healthier Holmes County have identified three (3) priority areas to focus on to improve the health of Holmes County.
 The priority areas are: